xqbase/metric/h2pg-compat/README.md

 Valentina Studio 10.0 tested.

+Known issue:

-- Insert on Data Editor: success but no response, perhaps due to committed `INSERT INTO ...
+- Insertion in DataGrid succeeds but has no response, due to committed `INSERT INTO ...
 RETURNING ...`

 ### phpPgAdmin

-phpPgAdmin 7.0-dev (docker.io/dockage/phppgadmin) and 7.12.1 tested.
+phpPgAdmin 7.x-dev (docker.io/dockage/phppgadmin) and 7.12.1 tested.

-Unsupported operations:

-- Rules, Admin, Info

-Unsupported operations with 7.12.1:
+Known issue:

-- Columns, Browse: for tables with composite primary key
+- Unable to open DataGrid (Columns and Browse) for tables with composite primary key

 ### SQuirreL SQL